So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 5 Healthful Ways INFPs Overcome Procrastination

-I’d say forcing ourselves out from our character would do even more damage.
-As I experiment with what works and what doesn’t work for me as an INFP, I discovered a healthier way how INFPs stop procrastinating.
+I’d say forcing ourselves out of our character would do even more damage.
+As I experimented with what works and what doesn’t work for me as an INFP, I discovered a healthier way how INFPs stop procrastinating.
 Here are the 5 ways I do it:

 1. Stop looking at success way ahead of time.